nodejs/dev-policy/README.md

 The *master* branch is the current major release branch.
 Most Pull Requests are sent to this branch and it is the default repo branch.

-Before a new major release master is branched for LTS releases of the prior major.
+Before a new major release, master is branched for LTS releases of the prior major.
 Example: `1.x`, `2.x`.
+These become the "head" of the LTS release and are where Pull Requests addressing bugs in the branched stream are to be landed.

 Additionally there are branches for stable release lines prior to 1.0 of minor versions.
 Example: `0.8.x`, `0.10.x`, `0.12.x`.

 All Release Branches other than master are managed by the LTS Working Group and fall under the LTS release policy.

+During the interim period between the launch of the Foundation and the convergence of the two release lines, variations may exist in the specific release cycles for the Node.js v0.x stream and the io.js 1.x stream.
+These variations are allowed to aid in the transition process.

 ### Release Versioning